jcortell/blog/content/post/2021-10-28-three-istanbul.md

 Then we walked across the square to enter Hagia Sophia.
 It's long history of religious co-habitation should serve as testament to the fact that tolerant respect for other people's world view is actually a good way to cooperate and build long lasting institutions.

-Afterward we headed to, probably, my favorite place in the city: Topkapi Palace, where history comes alive through its buildings and museum artifacts.
+Afterward we headed to, probably, my favorite place in the city: Topkapi Palace, where history comes alive through its buildings and artifacts.
 We had lunch at [Konyali 1897](http://konyalilokantasi.com/) inside the palace, with great views of the straight.
 We visited one area I had not seen before (the old and very solemn ascetic Christian church), and skipped one I had (the religious relic collection) due to the very long line of people at the entrance.

 Right next to the Topkapi Palace is the Archaeological museums complex, encompassing several small but fascinating museums, from Antiquity to Ceramics.
 Obviously it's always better to go to museums with a guide, as they will maximize your time and answer most questions about time and place.